 Do my drugs cost the same no matter where I buy them?

 No. This is where you really need to drill down.
 The Medicare Plan Finder shows you what you will pay at various pharmacies under the same drug plan.
 Choosing a preferred network pharmacy is a way to save on drug costs.
-My father, for example, discovered his generic drugs were free at Walgreens.
-At his previous pharmacy, he had a co-pay.

 What if I don’t feel comfortable using a computer to do all my research or want some personalized advice?